 fact sheet

 The things that people can do after the death of a loved one in a foreign country may slightly differ from country to country.
 However, the basics are the same everywhere.
-Once people decide whether they want to repatriate the remains or hold the final ceremony in the country where they currently are, they can start with the process.
+Once people decide whether to repatriate the remains or hold the final ceremony in the country where they currently are, they can start with the process.

 Death Abroad Fact Sheet: